Richwine v. Matuszak

 But an end-of-life doula is not a funeral director.
 They don’t store or embalm bodies and offer vastly different services than a funeral director.
 What doulas actually do is help families plan for someone’s passing, and provide emotional support and assistance with any needs in the days leading up to a person’s death — often as unpaid volunteers.

-Death Done Differently and Richwine brought suit in a Seventh Circuit federal case, Richwine v.
-Matuszak, arguing that the licensing requirements violated their First Amendment rights.
-Compassion & Choices filed an amicus brief in the case supporting the rights of death doulas in Indiana and discussing the important role doulas play in patient-directed care at the end of life for dying people and their loved ones.
+Death Done Differently and Richwine brought suit in a federal Indiana district court, arguing that the licensing requirements violated their First Amendment rights.
+The court granted a preliminary injunction in favor of the plaintiffs, barring the State from enforcing the funeral director regulations against the death doulas while the case was pending.
+The State appealed to the Seventh Circuit, where Compassion & Choices filed an amicus brief supporting the rights of death doulas in Indiana and discussing the important role doulas play in patient-directed care at the end of life for dying people and their loved ones.

 Compassion & Choices